You can only buy tax-free goods from shops:

 How to get a VAT refund

-Get a VAT 407 form from the retailer - they might ask for proof that you’re eligible, eg your passport.
+Get a VAT 407(NI) form from the retailer.
+They will ask for proof that you’re eligible, for example your passport and travel documents.

 Customs will approve your form if everything is in order.
-You then take the approved form to get paid.

 Some retailers charge a fee for handling your form.
 This money will be deducted from your refund.